-Paramount has properties with no attributed reserves, including its holdings in the Liard Basin in northeast British Columbia and the Northwest Territories of approximately 103,000 gross (85,000 net) acres and its holdings in the Mackenzie Delta and Central Mackenzie in the Northwest Territories of approximately 483,000 gross (207,000 net) acres, that are located in remote areas and may experience operational challenges and higher development costs due to the geographic location, weather conditions and limited infrastructure in the area.
-In addition, these properties and the properties held by Cavalier Energy will require significant capital to develop and there are no assurances that this acreage will ever be developed and, if it is, whether it will operate profitably or provide a return on investment.
+Paramount has properties with no attributed reserves, including its holdings in the Liard Basin in northeast British Columbia and the Northwest Territories of 104,000 gross (86,000 net) acres and its holdings in the Mackenzie Delta and Central Mackenzie in the Northwest Territories of 483,000 gross (207,000 net) acres, that are located in remote areas and may experience operational challenges and higher development costs due to the geographic location, weather conditions, wildlife restrictions and limited infrastructure.
+In addition, these properties will require significant capital to develop and there are no assurances that this acreage will ever be developed and, if it is, whether it will operate profitably or provide a return on investment.